-1, 2, 3 for SOGI-Inclusive Education 4 minutes
+1, 2, 3 for SOGI-Inclusive Education

-Task: present bc.sogieducation.org to show the three pillars of SOGI 1 2 3.
-Sample Script:
+Task: present bc.sogieducation.org to show the three pillars of SOGI 12 3.

 SOGI 1 2 3 borrows its named from its three-pronged approach to SOGI-inclusive education.
-When all three pillars of SOGI 1 2 3 are implemented in schools, all parents, staff and students feel welcome.
+When all three pillars of SOGI 1 2 3 are implemented in schools, all parents, staff and students feel more welcome.

-SOGI 1: Provides support for districts looking to create or improve SOGI policy and lists 10 key components.
-Policies and procedures that explicitly reference SOGI reduce discrimination and improve mental health for all students.
+SOGI 1: Provides support for districts looking to create standalone SOGI policy and lists 10 key components that were compiled by the Ministry of Education SOGI Working Group Policies and procedures that explicitly reference SOGI have been proven to reduce discrimination, suicidal ideation, and suicide attempts for all students.

-SOGI 2: Provides guidance on how to foster an inclusive environment.
-This can include facilities, SOGI-inclusive signage, and extra-curricular opportunities to create a positive and welcoming space for all students.
+SOGI 2: Provides guidance on how to integrate school-wide initiatives and foster and inclusive environment.
+Inclusive learning environments-including SOGI and LGBTQ+ signage, word choices, and extra-curricular opportunities-create a positive and welcoming space for all students.

 SOGI 3: Educators can find classroom resources on this page and lessons from K-12.
-Lesson plans across multiple subjects that teach diversity and respect and include examples of SOGI-inclusive education.
-This allows learning to reflect the SOGI diversity in students' lives and society.
+Lesson plans across multiple subjects that teach diversity and respect and include examples of SOGI issues and LGBTQ+ community members allow learning to reflect the SOGI diversity in students' lives and society.

-SOGI Educator Network 2 minutes
+SOGI Educator Network